domaindetails.com

 Overview

-Afternic, acquired by GoDaddy in 2013, offers the largest distribution network in the industry through its "Fast Lane" service, listing domains across dozens of registrar marketplaces simultaneously.
+Afternic, acquired by GoDaddy in 2013, offers the largest distribution network in the industry through its "Fast Transfer" service, listing domains across dozens of registrar marketplaces simultaneously.

 Company: Afternic (GoDaddy subsidiary) Focus: Distribution network, .com domains Volume: 5+ million listed domains